Arachni/arachni-rpc-pure/README.md

 ## License

-Arachni-RPC Pure is provided under the 3-clause BSD license.<br/>
+Arachni-RPC Pure is provided under the 3-clause BSD license.

 See the [LICENSE](file.LICENSE.html) file for more information.